Here’s How To Make Non-Greasy Pizza

 In general, pizzas that contain meat and cheese are greasier than vegetarian ones.
 Still, you shouldn’t underestimate the grease amount of vegetarian pizzas because the pizza sauces also impact the fat content.
 Also, vegetarian pizzas still have cheese, and as you saw from the previous paragraphs, cheese is a significant factor in the greasiness of the pizza.

 Cold pizza tastes differently from hot pizza; it is more user-friendly, as the sauce and toppings have homogenized and seem less greasy.
-Still, the grease hasn’t gone anywhere, so it would be wrong to say that cold pizza is less greasy than a hot pizza.
+Still, the grease hasn’t gone anywhere, so it would be wrong to say that a cold pizza is less greasy than a hot pizza.

 Cold pizza only gives the impression of being less greasy since the grease isn’t runny.
 The cooling process hardens the grease.
-For example, butter seems less greasy when it is in the fridge because the cold made it hard, and once it is out, it starts to melt and drip, which is where its greasiness becomes visible.
+For example, butter seems less greasy when in the fridge because the cold made it hard, and once it is out, it starts to melt and drip, which is where its greasiness becomes visible.

 Subscribe